Secret Scanning: The Definitive Guide

 Secret scanning tools are specialized security applications designed to automatically detect and prevent the exposure of sensitive credentials—or “secrets”—across an organization’s software development lifecycle (SDLC) and codebase.
 They are essential for enterprises because they act as a continuous line of defense, proactively identifying leaked API keys, passwords, tokens, and private keys that attackers actively seek out.

-These tools matter because a single exposed secret can lead to a catastrophic breach, often within minutes of exposure.
+These tools matter because a single secret being exposed can lead to a catastrophic breach, often within minutes of exposure.
 By embedding themselves into repositories, build pipelines, and even cloud configurations, secret scanning tools help enterprises:

 Open Source Secret Scanning vs Commercial Tools: Main Differences